-Units are encouraged to design and build a creative gateway to their campsite using the theme, The Epic of Mount Resica at Resica Falls.
+Units are encouraged to design and build a creative gateway to their campsite using the theme, Pirates of the Bushkill: The Search for Scouting's Treasure.
 The Unit with the most creative gateway will be recognized in the Closing Ceremony.